fralik/rundata-net/docs/searching.rst

 The result is 3 inscriptions. Öl 13 contains reisti as word 2 in transliterated text and fôður as word 7 in Old West Norse text.
 I hope you see the point.
-Rundata-net searched through the whole texts and returned results regardless of words.
+Rundata-net searched through the whole texts and returned results regardless of word positions.

 Let's fix the search in Rundata and observe the results.
 Consider search for all inscriptions from Gästrikland with word search parameter `RUN:\a & FVN:\ei`.
 Rundata